OpenEVSE/openevse_esp32_firmware/readme.md

 **HTTP authentication is required for all HTTP requests including input API**

+### WiFi Reset

+- Hold external button for 10 secs
+- Connect to the AP mode WiFi
+- Connect to new Wifi network

+### HTTP Auth Password reset

+- Hold external button for 10 secs
+- Connect to the AP mode WiFi
+- click the “WiFi Standalone” button
+- Set the HTTP auth details again

-### Hardware reset
+### Hardware Factory Reset

+A Hardware Factory reset (all WiFi and services config lost) can de done via:

+- The WiFi interface (press and hold external button for 10's to enable AP mode if required)
-A Hardware reset can be made (all WiFi and services config lost) by pressing and holding GPIO0 hardware button (on the Huzzah WiFi module) for 10s.
+- By pressing and holding GPIO0 hardware button (on the WiFi module inside enclosure) for 10s.

 *Note: Holding the GPIO0 button for 5s will put the WiFi unit into AP (access point) mode to allow the WiFi network to be changed without losing all the service config*

 ### Firmware update

+Firmware can be updated via the Web UI
 See [OpenEVSE Wifi releases](https://github.com/OpenEVSE/ESP32_WiFi_v3.x/releases) for latest stable pre-compiled update releases.

 #### Via Web Interface